Data onboarding generally means bringing in data from some outside source into some specific system.

 When we talk about customer data onboarding, we're talking specifically about taking data from your customers and loading it into your system or platform where you can work with it and return something of value to those customers.

-The most common scenario we see is a SaaS platform needing to onboard data to get a new customer up and running – and there’s usually also a need for some ongoing data ingestion too, so the customer is seeing their up to date data in the platform.
+The most common scenario we see is a SaaS platform needing to onboard data to get a new customer up and running, and there's usually also a need for some ongoing data ingestion too, so the customer is seeing their up-to-date data in the platform.

 Why is customer data onboarding so important?